Redstone Arsenal: Army Ballistic Missile Agency

 The Army Ballistic Missile Agency (ABMA), commanded by Maj.
 Gen. John Medaris, was formed on 1 February 1956, taking over from Redstone Arsenal the facilities and personnel of OGMC.
 Von Braun was the Director of ABMA's Development Operations Division.
 Redstone Arsenal then became an Army post, supporting the ABMA and, in the future, other agencies.
 Medaris also commanded RSA, and BG Toftoy was deputy.

 The ABMA's primary mission was developing and fielding the Army's first intermediate-range ballistic missile, the Jupiter.
 By August 1958, the system was delivered to the Air Force for early deployment overseas.
-Jupiter later proved to be a significant bargaining chip in the Cuban Missile Crisis.
+Jupiter deployment to Turkey later proved to be a cause of and significant bargaining chip in the Cuban Missile Crisis.
 During his command, Medaris' operation also fielded the PGM-11 Redstone and MIM-23 Hawk missiles, accelerated the development of the Nike Zeus system, and began development of the MGM-31 Pershing missile system, which later played a role in ending the Cold War.

 As part of the 1957–58 International Geophysical Year, both the U.S. and the Soviet Union proposed to launch a scientific satellite.
 Although von Braun had proposed in 1954 that the OML could place a satellite in Earth orbit, the Naval Research Laboratory, using its Vanguard rocket, was given this assignment.

-On 4 October 1957, the USSR orbited Sputnik I, the first Earth satellite.
+On October 4, 1957, the USSR orbited Sputnik I, the first Earth satellite.
 A second Sputnik was launched a month later.
-On 6 December 1957, a first attempt to launch a satellite-carrying Vanguard failed.
+On December 6, 1957, a first attempt to launch a satellite-carrying Vanguard failed.
 Toftoy, Medaris, and von Braun immediately pleaded for the opportunity to show what the Army's "space team" could do.
 The go-ahead was given and on 31 January 1958, America's first satellite, Explorer I, was placed into orbit using a modified Jupiter launch vehicle (a four-stage system designated Juno I).

 By 1958, 20,000 civilian, military, and contractor workers were employed within Redstone Arsenal.
 The Army Ordnance Missile Command (AOMC) was formed in March 1958.
 Headquartered at Redstone Arsenal and commanded by Maj.
 Gen. Medaris, AOMC had several subordinate elements, including ABMA, White Sands Missile Range, and the Jet Propulsion Laboratory at California Institute of Technology.
 Another local activity, the Army Rocket and Guided Missile Agency (ARGMA), was formed and added to AOMC in June.

-Six months after Explorer I, President Dwight Eisenhower created the National Aeronautics and Space Administration (NASA) on 29 July 1958.
-On 21 October 1959, he approved the transfer of all Army space-related activities to NASA.
-This was accomplished effective 1 July 1960, when 4,670 civilian employees, about $100 million worth of buildings and equipment, and 1840 acre of land transferred from RSA/ABMA's Development Operations Division to NASA's George C. Marshall Space Flight Center (MSFC).
+Six months after Explorer I, President Dwight Eisenhower created the National Aeronautics and Space Administration (NASA) on July 29, 1958.
+On October 21, 1959, he approved the transfer of all Army space-related activities to NASA.
+This was accomplished effective July 1, 1960, when 4,670 civilian employees, about $100 million worth of buildings and equipment, and 1840 acre of land transferred from RSA/ABMA's Development Operations Division to NASA's George C. Marshall Space Flight Center (MSFC).
 Von Braun was MSFC's first director.